Maymester 2023

 Maymester banner

-This spring, we're bringing you a new way to boost your GPA, earn more Saint Joe's credits, and spend less.
-Following Commencement, SJC will offer five Maymester courses, all online, in a six-week intensive format.
+This spring, we're bringing you an alternative way to boost your GPA, earn more Saint Joe's credits, and spend less.
+Following Commencement, SJC will offer seven Maymester courses, all online, in a six-week intensive format.
 Each course will feature one synchronous session and two asynchronous discussions per week, as well as other assessments determined by each instructor.
-And we're making Maymester more cost effective than ever - sign up now for just $150 per credit hour (that’s about $600 per course).
+And we're making Maymester more cost-effective than ever—sign up now for just $150 per credit hour (about $600 per course!).

 Courses